jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.5.8 (2026/07/03) =
+* Fix: Code blocks now display correctly in the Timeless and Foundation chatbot themes (was using proportional font instead of monospace).
+* Fix: Sonnet 5 breaking with "each thinking block must contain thinking" when streaming with function calling.
+* Fix: MacOS chatbot container showing empty notches in the corners due to double-rounded borders.
+* Update: Reorganized the admin UI — Modules tab now leads with "Chatbots & Knowledge" and "MCP & Agents", and Settings tabs were reordered to match.
+* Update: Moved the Event Logs option from Settings → AI to Settings → Chatbot for easier discovery.
+* Update: Enlarged the chatbot preview pane in settings (480px → 620px) and polished the ChatGPT theme with monospace code blocks, accent border on focused input, and smoother transitions.
+* Update: Refined the Messages chatbot theme with monospace code blocks, readable links in user bubbles, input focus ring, and capped bubble width.
+* Add: Gutenberg MCP tools: wp_write_blocks, wp_list_block_patterns, and wp_insert_block_pattern.
+* Add: Nonce checks added to license, rating, and news notice forms.

 = 3.5.7 (2026/07/01) =
 * Fix: Chroma "Pull All" now returns all pages of large collections instead of only the first page.